fidalgo/fidalgo.github.io/pages/resume.md

 ### Context
 Co-founder and partner starting as a sole company with one Optician Center expanding later to the fashion clothes.
-In 2014 we moved to a limeted company.
+In 2014 we moved to a limited company.

 ### Work
 * Dealing with suppliers of products and services